jdybuncio/data-science-and-the-supreme-court/README.md

 # Exploratory Data Analysis Highlights

 The Petitioner wins in 63% of the Cases I have in my sample, and the Respondent wins in 37% of cases.
 This follows in-line with what is known.
-This is logical given that a Case, which the Petitioner brings to the Court, requires 4 votes by the Justices to be Granted and then only 5 votes to have the majority and win the case - though a lot can happen from the time a case is granted and there are several examples of a Petitioner getting no votes when the Decision comes.
+This is logical given that a Case, which the Petitioner brings to the Court, requires 4 votes by the Justices to be Granted and then only 5 votes to have the majority and win the case - though a lot can happen from the time a case is Granted, Argued, and Decided and there are several examples of a Petitioner getting no votes when the Decision comes.

 Due to this imbalance, I make sure to stratify my data when I apply a Train-Test split to maintain this same class balance in my Train and Test sets.